Karl Marx: Paris: 1843–1845

 During the time that he lived at 38 Rue Vaneau in Paris (from October 1843 until January 1845), Marx engaged in an intensive study of political economy (Adam Smith, David Ricardo, James Mill, etc.), the French socialists (especially Claude Henri St. Simon and Charles Fourier) and the history of France.
-The study of, and critique, of political economy is a project that Marx would pursue for the rest of his life and would result in his major economic work—the three-volume series called Das Kapital.
+The study and critique of political economy was a project that Marx would pursue for the rest of his life and would result in his major economic work—the three-volume series called Das Kapital.
 Marxism is based in large part on three influences: Hegel's dialectics, French utopian socialism and British political economy.
 Together with his earlier study of Hegel's dialectics, the studying that Marx did during this time in Paris meant that all major components of "Marxism" were in place by the autumn of 1844.
 Marx was constantly being pulled away from his critique of political economy—not only by the usual daily demands of the time, but additionally by editing a radical newspaper and later by organising and directing the efforts of a political party during years of potentially revolutionary popular uprisings of the citizenry.
 Still, Marx was always drawn back to his studies where he sought "to understand the inner workings of capitalism".

 An outline of "Marxism" had definitely formed in the mind of Karl Marx by late 1844.
 Indeed, many features of the Marxist view of the world had been worked out in great detail, but Marx needed to write down all of the details of his world view to further clarify the new critique of political economy in his own mind.
 Accordingly, Marx wrote The Economic and Philosophical Manuscripts.
 These manuscripts covered numerous topics, detailing Marx's concept of alienated labour.
 By the spring of 1845, his continued study of political economy, capital and capitalism had led Marx to the belief that the new critique of political economy he was espousing—that of scientific socialism—needed to be built on the base of a thoroughly developed materialistic view of the world.